oroinc/documentation/commerce/user_guide/products/create/create_simple.rst

        When both **Decrement Inventory** and **Backorders** are enabled, a product quantity may become negative."
       "**Minimum Quantity to Order**","A minimum quantity that a buyer or sales person can claim in the RFQ, customer order, quote, or a shopping list."
       "**Maximum Quantity to Order**","A maximum quantity that a buyer or sales person can claim in the RFQ, customer order, :ref:`quote <user-guide--sales--quotes>`, or a shopping list."
-      "**Is Upcoming**", "This option informs a customer that the product of the selected category is not in stock currently, but will be available later.
-When set to *Yes*, additional **Availability Date** displays. "
+      "**Is Upcoming**","This option informs a customer that the product of the selected category is not in stock currently, but will be available later.
+When set to *Yes*, additional **Availability Date** is displayed.
+To remove the upcoming products label, set the option to *No* or customize the required behavior in the :ref:`system configuration <upcoming-products-config>`."
-      "**Availability Date**", "The date which indicates the exact date and time since when the selected product will be available in stock."
+      "**Availability Date**","The date which indicates the exact date and time since when the selected product will be available in stock."

    .. finish_inventory